jacques/smartos_upgrade_scripts/README.md

    a upgrade script via the Global Zone to fix this.
 The commit that breaks this is: https://github.com/joyent/smartos-live/commit/419670606aed7e7f7f9bc0ac78708b2b3bfe88b8

+## 20130613

+Workaround for ntp in maintenance:
+ * OS-2135 /etc/rtc_config contains evil

+   If using chef in the Global Zone you can just hook in a recipe for ntp and check on the status before executing ntpdate and then clearing the service in maintenance.

 # License

 ```